All Episodes Plain Text

 And then you figure out who wants to be there and who means what they say.

-This whole thing, sportsmanship, integrity, there's winning without being arrogant, I guess, and there's not an art form to losing, but somebody's got to win, somebody's got to lose,
+And there's not an art form to losing, but somebody's got to win, somebody's got to lose.

-and I think society could learn a lesson there, too, a little bit.
+And I think society could learn a lesson there too a little bit.

 Yeah, I've always taught my daughters, I said, you win, you lose, you get beat.